Patrice Lumumba: Who was he, and what were some of his accomplishments?

 He pushed for unity and Africanizaiton of the country

 In a speech prior to his election as the Premier of the Congo, Lumumba called on his government to at all times maintain a neutralist policy underpinned by national unity.
 Lumumba refused to align the country to neither the West nor the East.
-He believed that the Congo was capable of charting its own course devoid of foreign machinations and influences.
+He believed that the Congo was capable of charting its own path devoid of foreign machinations and influences.
 His anti-colonial and positive neutralism rhetoric roused suspicion in Brussels.

 On Independence Day, June 30, 1960, Lumumba gave a fiery speech that announced to the nation that Congo was not going to be a puppet to old colonial masters or the West.
 He wanted the independence of the Congo to be felt in every nook and cranny of the nation.

 He fought hard to stamp out tribalism and regionalism in the Congo